22 Fall Newsletter Ideas for Ecommerce Brands

 An email like this one is great to send out when you’re first announcing the new collection.
 From here, you can create a sequence of several emails that would promote a specific category in more detail or several specific items.

-Let’s see how another clothing brand, Pangaia, did it:
+Let’s see how another clothing brand, Pangaia, did it, in the example below.

 On the other hand, Tuckernuck opted for highlighting one print that is trending in fall: leopard.
 So their fall newsletter highlights different clothing items with leopard patterns.